 The name almost says it all, right?
 Wrong – it’s a good indicator and largely what you’d expect, but this Amazonian arachnid is even creepier than what you’d imagine in your nightmares!

 At a size like that, you’d expect this seriously spooky spider to use its inch-long fangs to rip its prey to shreds, right?
 Well it does something even creepier.
-The Goliath Bird-Eating Spider sinks its fangs into its victims – usually insects, frogs, or mice – then inject venomous juices into them, turning the animal’s insides into mush that the spider then slurps out.
+The Goliath Bird-Eating Spider sinks its fangs into its victims – usually insects, frogs, or mice – then injects venomous juices into them, turning the animal’s insides into mush that the spider then slurps out.

-Don’t let that make you think its bite is safe, because that’s definitely not the case.
+Don’t let that make you think its bite is safe, because that’s not the case.
 “You absolutely still don’t want to be bitten by one of them,” says TSA Aquarist Ryan Drum.
 “A bite from one will induce nausea, cause severe sweating and light-headedness, not to mention hurt really badly.”

 …And we haven’t even gotten to its defensive mechanism yet.